 In spite of the present economic situation in the UK, the School's reputation and success has resulted in a continuing high level of interest for places in the School's history.
 The target for pupil numbers continues to be achieved.
-The bursary scheme continues to expand, and this year the School has offered financial support to 18 children at levels from 100% support down to 30% support.
-In addition, 9 out of the 24 choristers were eligible for additional financial support above the 66% chorister scholarship.
+The School offers a means tested bursary for pupils applying from local primary schools at age 7.